 |Copper||4 - 20 ppm||5 - 20 ppm|

 Rather than sending samples into the lab for nitrate analysis, diagnostic criteria have been developed for nitrate analysis of the petiole sap.
 This provides a quick procedure to determine the N status of the plant without having to wait for results from a laboratory.
 Sap nitrate analysis is primarily used for irrigated potatoes because the water status of the plant is more uniform.
-It provide inconsistent readings in non-irrigated soils because sap nitrate concentrations can fluctuate with the water status of the plant.
+It provides inconsistent readings in non-irrigated soils because sap nitrate concentrations can fluctuate with the water status of the plant.
 Table 3 provides petiole sap nitrate-N sufficiency ranges for Russet Burbank potatoes at different growth stages.
 Other potato varieties may differ slightly in their sufficiency ranges, but Table 3 is still a suitable starting point for determining the need for additional N.

 Table 3.
 Petiole sap nitrate-N sufficiency levels for Russet Burbank potatoes